-Site Historical data Chestnut Ridge Sediment Disposal Basin Operated from 1973 to 1989.
+Historical data Operated from 1973 to 1989.
 Received soil and sediment from New Hope Pond and mercury-contaminated soils from the Y-12 Complex.
 Site was closed under RCRA in 1989.
-Not a documented source of groundwater contamination Kerr Hollow Quarry Operated from 1940s to 1988.
+Not a documented source of groundwater contamination Operated from 1940s to 1988.
 Used for the disposal of reactive materials, compressed gas cylinders, and various debris.
 RCRA closure (waste removal) was conducted between 1990 and 1993.
-Certification of closure with some wastes remaining in place was approved by TDEC February 1995 Chestnut Ridge Security Pits Operated from 1973 to 1988.
+Certification of closure with some wastes remaining in place was approved by TDEC February 1995 Operated from 1973 to 1988.
 Series of trenches for disposal of classified materials, liquid wastes, thorium, uranium, heavy metals, and various debris.
 Closed under RCRA in 1989.
-Infiltration is the primary release mechanism to groundwater United Nuclear Corporation Site Received about 29,000 drums of cement-fixed sludges and soils demolition materials, and low-level radioactive contaminated soils.
-Closed in 1992; CERCLA record of decision has been issued Industrial Landfill II Central sanitary landfill for the Oak Ridge Reservation.
-Detection monitoring under postclosure plan has been ongoing since 1996 Industrial Landfill IV Permitted to receive only nonhazardous industrial solid wastes.
-Detection monitoring under TDEC solid-waste-management regulations has been ongoing since 1988 Industrial Landfill V New facility completed and initiated operations April 1994.
+Infiltration is the primary release mechanism to groundwater Received about 29,000 drums of cement-fixed sludges and soils demolition materials, and low-level radioactive contaminated soils.
+Closed in 1992; CERCLA record of decision has been issued Central sanitary landfill for the Oak Ridge Reservation.
+Detection monitoring under postclosure plan has been ongoing since 1996 Permitted to receive only nonhazardous industrial solid wastes.
+Detection monitoring under TDEC solid-waste-management regulations has been ongoing since 1988 Facility completed and initiated operations April 1994.
 Baseline groundwater monitoring began May 1993 and was completed January 1995.
-Currently under TDEC solid-waste-management detection monitoring Construction/Demolition Landfill VI New facility completed and initiated operations December 1993.
+Currently under TDEC solid-waste-management detection monitoring Facility completed and initiated operations December 1993.
 Baseline groundwater quality monitoring began May 1993 and was completed December 1993.
-Currently under permit-required detection monitoring per TDEC Construction/Demolition Landfill VII New facility; construction completed in December 1994.
+Currently under permit-required detection monitoring per TDEC Facility construction completed in December 1994.
 TDEC granted approval to operate January 1995.
 Baseline groundwater quality monitoring began in May 1993 and was completed in January 1995.
 Permit-required detection monitoring per TDEC was temporarily suspended October 1997 pending closure of construction/demolition Landfill VI.
-Reopened and began waste disposal operations in April 2001 Filled Coal Ash Pond Site received Y-12 Steam Plant coal ash slurries.
+Reopened and began waste disposal operations in April 2001 Site received Y-12 Steam Plant coal ash slurries.
 A CERCLA record of decision has been issued.
-Remedial action complete
+Remedial action complete aAbbreviations

-Table 6.16.
-History of waste management units included in CY 2002 groundwater monitoring activities, Chestnut Ridge Hydrogeologic Regime^a
+Table 6.18.
+History of waste management units included in CY 2003 groundwater monitoring activities, Chestnut Ridge Hydrogeologic Regimea